 A sports medicine physician treats athletes and non-athletes alike.
 They’re highly trained to treat injuries to your musculoskeletal system, which includes your bones, muscles and joints.
-They don’t perform surgery, but they can treat several conditions like sprains, strains, tears and breaks.
+They don’t perform surgery but can treat several conditions like sprains, strains, tears, and breaks.

 What is the difference between a sports medicine physician and an orthopaedic surgeon?

-Sports medicine physicians and orthopaedic surgeons both specialize in treating the human body’s musculoskeletal system.
-This includes your bones, muscles and joints.
-The main difference is that orthopaedic surgeons perform surgery on these parts of your body, and sports medicine physicians don’t operate on your body.
+Sports medicine physicians and orthopaedic surgeons specialize in treating the human body’s musculoskeletal system.
+This includes your bones, muscles, and joints.
+The main difference is that orthopaedic surgeons perform surgery on these body parts, and sports medicine physicians don’t operate on the body.
 An estimated 90% of all sports-related injuries don’t require surgical treatment.

 What does a sports medicine physician do?